dancasas/SMPLitex/README.md

 For best results, please use a guidance scale of 2, 50-150 inference steps.
 An example prompt that generates a UV map of is "a sks texturemap of bill gates".

-## Texture Estimation from Single Image
+## SMPL Texture Estimation from Single Image

-To use our model for estimating a texture, please follow the next steps:

-Change your working directory to the scripts folder:
+To generate the SMPL texture from photo, first you need to run DensePose to estimate pixel-to-surface correspondences of the subject.
+Install [Detectron2](https://github.com/facebookresearch/detectron2) and run the following script.
+This will generate, for each image in the `./dummy_data/images` directory, the corresponding DensePose image and save it under `./dummy_data/images_densepose`:

     cd scripts
+    python image_to_densepose.py --detectron2 /media/dan/HDD/dev/detectron2 --input_folder ./dummy_data/images

+Now you will need to compute the silhouette of the subject in the input image.
+We recommend using [Semantic Guided Human Matting (ACCV 2022)](https://github.com/cxgincsu/SemanticGuidedHumanMatting).
+Download their [code](https://github.com/cxgincsu/SemanticGuidedHumanMatting), and [weights](https://drive.google.com/drive/folders/15mGzPJQFEchaZHt9vgbmyOy46XxWtEOZ) and run the follwing script.
+This will generate, for each image in the `./dummy_data/images` directory, the corresponding image mask, and save it under `./dummy_data/images-seg`

+	python SemanticGuidedHumanMatting/test_image.py --images-dir ./dummy_data/images --result-dir ./dummy_data/images-seg --pretrained-weight pretrained/SGHM-ResNet50.pth

+Finally, you can creat the partial texturemaps running the following script.
+Texturemaps will be saved in `./dummy_data/uv-textures`.
+Additionally, it will generate a debug visualization in `./dummy_data/debug` and a UV mask of the visible pixels (required for inpaiting later) in `./dummy_data/uv-textures-masks`.

+	python compute_partial_texturemap.py --input_folder ./dummy_data

+### Inpaint with Automatic1111 (best results)

+TODO

+### Inpaint with Diffusers (experimental)

-You will need to have a pre-trained model, an image containing the incomplete UV texture, and the mask.
+The results of the paper were generated using our Automatic1111 pipeline.
+Nonetheless, we have exported the model to Diffusers, which also implements an inpaiting functionality.
+You can test it following this instructions but, please, notice that this will generate results different than what is reported in the paper.
+You will need to have a SMPLitex pre-trained model, an image containing the incomplete UV texture, and the mask.
 Use the following script:

 	python inpaint.py --guidance_scale 2.5 --inference_steps 250 --model_path "simplitex-trained-model" --output_folder "output"